Reach Out To Our Friendly Team Today

 How Does Sensorimotor Psychotherapy Differ?

-While many therapies address thoughts and emotions, SP uniquely integrates body-based interventions to deepen healing.
+While many counsellors and psychologists address thoughts and emotions, SP uniquely integrates body-based interventions to deepen healing.
 Compared to Somatic Experiencing (SE), Sensorimotor Psychotherapy includes more structured exploration of cognitive narratives alongside physical awareness.

 It can be combined with other modalities such as: